Appendicitis - Quick Consult

 • B-hCG mandatory to rule out an ectopic pregnancy in females of childbearing age

-2. Imaging - Obtain early surgical consultation before imaging in straightforward cases of suspected appendicitis in adults.
-Imaging is not universally necessary but may be of benefit in certain populations.
+Imaging: Obtain early surgical consultation before imaging in straightforward cases of suspected appendicitis in adults.
+Imaging is not universally necessary but may be of benefit to certain populations.

 • KUB.
 Plain radiography is generally not helpful.
 Findings are typically nonspecific.
 An appendicolith may be visualized in up to 50% of children with appendicitis.

-• Graded compression ultrasound.
+• Graded Compression Ultrasound.
 Ultrasound should be the initial imaging modality of choice in both pregnant females and children.
-It can likewise be considered in young, nonobese adults (typical findings in appendicitis are a thickened, noncompressible appendix > 6 mm in diameter.
+It can similarly be considered in young, nonobese adults (typical findings in appendicitis are a thickened, noncompressible appendix > 6 mm in diameter).
 A meta-analysis by Doria et al. lists the overall sensitivity of ultrasound as 88% and 83% and its specificity as 94% and 93% for children and adults, respectively.

 • MRI.
 MRI may be considered as another reliable imaging technology in the evaluation of acute appendicitis, particularly in pregnant women.